Is Instagram Deleting Fat Body Accounts? Ady Del Valle Shares His Story

 What does body positivity mean to you and how do you plan to expand your message into 2020?

 What Body positivity means to me is me loving me as I am no matter my size, age, gender and disability.
 It means it’s ok to have your insecurities and down days, but working on loving you every day as you are at the moment.
 There is no wrong way to love; embrace and celebrate your body and you.

 I have been working on some cool stuff…

-- For 2020 I plan on taking opportunities that will broaden my reach even more but will help me spread my message through different outlets beyond modeling.
+For 2020 I plan on taking opportunities that will broaden my reach even more but will help me spread my message through different outlets beyond modeling.
 I want to be multifaceted and represent us in everything I do.
-I’m in the talks for some hopefully more mainstream opportunities, which would be awesome; I want to take on quality opportunities over the
+I’m in the talks for some hopefully more mainstream opportunities, which would be awesome; I want to take on quality opportunities over the amount of opportunities.